Brain Tumours

 7. PET scan

-A PET scan is very useful for studying the metabolic activity of tumours and the normal healthy cells in the body.
-Actively growing tumour cells can be picked up by the scan and localise their position.
-This test is mainly used to monitor tumours after treatment.
+A PET scan is very useful for studying the metabolic activity of tumours and surrounding healthy cells in the body.
+It helps identify actively growing tumour cells and is often used to monitor the tumour after treatment.

 Can brain tumours be cured?

-With advancements in technique, technology and sophisticated imaging, brain tumours can be cured.
+Brain tumours can often be treated successfully thanks to improvements in techniques, technology, and imaging.
 However, this ultimately depends on a variety of factors such as the type and grade of the tumour, its size and location, and other medical conditions the patient may have.

-The majority of benign brain tumours can successfully be treated with surgery, radiation or medication like chemotherapy.
-Some malignant brain tumours can be well controlled with a combination of modern treatments, giving the patient chances of a good quality of life.
+Most benign brain tumours can be successfully treated with brain tumour surgery, radiation or medication like chemotherapy.
+Some malignant brain tumours can be well controlled with a combination of modern treatments, offering patients the chance to maintain a good quality of life.

 How are brain tumours treated?